-American and AZ Government/Current Events (One Semester)
+American and AZ Government/Current Events (One Semester) Grade: 12

-This course is a survey of the constitutional basics, organization, and functioning of the American National Government, and Arizona State Constitution and Government.
+This course is a survey of the constitutional basics, organization, and functioning of the American National Government, as well as the Arizona State Constitution and Government.
 This course focuses on our government's founding ideas and their application.